DiiiaZoTe/pino-api-logger/README.md

 In cluster mode, coordinator election happens automatically:
 - **Primary process** is always the coordinator (if it creates a logger)
-- **First worker** to create a logger claims coordinator role via atomic lock
+- **First worker** to create a logger claims coordinator role via atomic `mkdir` lock
-- **Other workers** have archiving and retention auto-disabled
+- **All workers** schedule archiver/retention cron jobs, but only the coordinator executes them
+- **Automatic takeover** — If the coordinator crashes, another worker automatically becomes coordinator on the next cron run

-This ensures exactly one process handles cron jobs, regardless of worker IDs or startup order.
+This ensures exactly one process handles archiving/retention execution, regardless of worker IDs or startup order.
+The coordinator role is checked at runtime when archive and retention worker runs, allowing seamless failover.

+### Coordinator Election

+The coordinator is elected using an atomic filesystem operation:

+1. **Lock mechanism** — Uses `mkdir` to create a `.coordinator-lock` directory (atomic on most filesystems)
+2. **Stale lock detection** — Locks older than 30 seconds are considered stale (crashed process) and removed
+3. **Heartbeat** — Coordinator updates the lock's mtime every 10 seconds to prevent stale detection
+4. **Metadata** — Lock directory contains `meta.json` with PID, hostname, worker ID, and start timestamp for debugging
+5. **Cleanup** — Lock is automatically released on process exit (SIGINT, SIGTERM, uncaughtException)

+If the coordinator crashes, the next worker to check `isCoordinator()` will detect the stale lock, remove it, and claim the coordinator role.

 ### File Coordination Between Workers